 What is the most popular beer in Italy?

 As Italy is known for its fruity lagers, these tend to be the most popular types of beer.
-Italian beers also have toyed with Ales and Indian Pale Ales, both of which tend to be intense and expressive.
-But much of the popularity comes down to the biggest names in Italian beer.
-Of these, Peroni’s the most popular.
+Italian brewers have also toyed with Ales and Indian Pale Ales, but much of the popularity comes down to the biggest names in Italian beer.
+Of these, Peroni is the most popular.

-Other popular names in Italian beer include Nastro Azzurro, Moretti, Aneglo Poretti, and Menabrea.
+Other popular names in Italian beer include Moretti, Angelo Poretti, and Menabrea.
 That isn’t to say these are the only great Italian beers– just the most popular.
 But undeniably, when people ask about Italian beer, their introduction may very well be Peroni.

 Best Italian Beers: My Picks